IBM-Blockchain-Archive/marbles/docs/host_marbles_bluemix.md

 ### Run Marbles on IBM Cloud (command line)

 1. Well to do this correctly you first need to [run marbles locally](./host_marbles_locally.md).
 1. Seriously make sure marbles on your local machine starts up and you have traded a marble successfully before you continue.
 You do not want to troubleshoot config settings with the IBM Cloud flow.
-It will take forever and you may lose your mind.
+It will take forever and you may lose your ~~marbles~~ mind.
 1. Edit `manifest.yml`.
 This file is in the root of your marbles directory.
 	- We need to change the application **name** in this file since "marbles" is taken.
 Try to pick a unique name (or else the next steps will fail, and you will have to try again).